RaviTambade/TFLJAVA/maven.md

-# Maven Build Automation Tool
+# Maven: Build Automation Tool

 Maven is a powerful build automation tool and dependency management framework primarily used for Java projects.
 It was developed by the Apache Software Foundation and is written in Java.
 Maven aims to simplify and streamline the process of building, packaging, testing, and deploying Java applications.